What is Cloud Maturity Model (CMM) and How it Helps Improve Cloud Capability?

 The Cloud Maturity Model (CMM) helps build a clear-cut cloud roadmap by analyzing maturity in terms of technical and non-technical capabilities.

-While the technical perspective measures cloud maturity in terms of cloud and ICT, the non-technical perspective does so by business applications of cloud such as cloud service models and cloud deployment models, among others.
+While the technical perspective measures cloud maturity in terms of cloud and ICT, the non-technical perspective does so by cloud business applications, such as cloud service and deployment models.

-Cloud Transformation Maturity Model lays down the path for an effective strategy to successful cloud adoption.
-Built on four stages namely – Project, Foundation, Migration, and Optimization, cloud maturity model defines characteristics in each stage of cloud migration plan, followed by transformation and outcomes at the end of every stage.
+The cloud transformation security maturity model lays down the path for an effective strategy to successful cloud adoption.
+Built on four stages: Project, Foundation, Migration, and Optimization, the cloud maturity model defines characteristics in each stage of the cloud migration plan, followed by transformation and outcomes at the end of every stage.

 Maturity Stage 1: Project